Edit in GitHubLog an issue

 await state.deleteAll({ match: 'ke*' })

-Explore the full API
+Explore the full API.

-CLI usage, from your local machine:
+Using CLI from your local machine

-The CLI must be run from within a valid App Builder application folder and uses the Runtime credentials to authenticate your requests to State.
-Each namespace has its own State container, so please ensure that your are accessing the expected instance by looking in your .env file for the AIO_RUNTIME_NAMESPACE variable.
+Available for aio --version 10.2 or greater, the CLI must be run from within a valid App Builder application folder; it uses Runtime credentials to authenticate your requests to State.
+Each namespace has its own State container, so ensure that you access the expected instance by looking in your .env file for the AIO_RUNTIME_NAMESPACE variable.

 Copied to your clipboard